great-expectations/great_expectations/docs/guides/expectations/features_custom_expectations/how_to_add_sqlalchemy_support_for_an_expectation.md

 ```python file=../../../../tests/integration/docusaurus/expectations/creating_custom_expectations/expect_column_max_to_be_between_custom.py#L46-L58
 ```

-The decorated method takes in a valid [Execution Engine](../../../reference/execution_engine.md) and relevant `kwargs`, and will return a computed value.
+The decorated method takes in a valid [Execution Engine](../../../reference/execution_engine.md) and relevant key word arguments, and will return a computed value.

 To do this, we need to access our Compute Domain directly: